jphalimi/PythonForMIC/Doc/library/select.rst

 .. exception:: error

    The exception raised when an error occurs.
-The accompanying value is a pair containing the numeric error code from :c:data:`errno` and the corresponding string, as would be printed by the C function :c:func:`perror`.
+The accompanying value is a pair containing the numeric error code from :cdata:`errno` and the corresponding string, as would be printed by the C function :cfunc:`perror`.

-.. function:: epoll(sizehint=-1)
+.. function:: epoll([sizehint=-1])

    (Only supported on Linux 2.5.44 and newer.)
 Returns an edge polling object, which can be used as Edge or Level Triggered interface for I/O events; see section :ref:`epoll-objects` below for the methods supported by epolling objects.

+   .. versionadded:: 2.6

 .. function:: poll()